Our Famous

 The Christmas Tour of Homes is a holiday tour of uniquely decorated properties in Natchitoches, Louisiana.
 The event will feature docent-led commentaries on the history of each property as well as the unique holiday decorations.

 Join the Natchitoches Historic Foundation for a uniquely curated Christmas tour of “Steel Magnolias” porches.
-The tour will begin at The Historic Cunningham Law Office (550 Second Street) and end at the Prud’homme-Roquier House (446 Rue Jefferson).
-The entire tour is approximately one and one-half miles.
+The tour starts at NHF Headquarters (550 Second Street) and ends at the Steel Magnolias House.

-Ticket holders join us at the historic Cunningham Law Office (550 Second Street) for light refreshments and then will embark on a GUIDED walking tour through our National Landmark District stopping at properties and sites featured in the movie, Steel Magnolias.
+Ticket holders join us at the NHF Headquarters (550 Second Street) to embark on the tour.
 The tour will make various stops at select properties where ticket holders will enjoy movie trivia, Christmas decorations, and history, along the way.
+Please arrive 15 minutes prior to the designated embark time for your tour.

 PLEASE NOTE: The tour will take approximately 2 hours.
 The entire tour is approximately one mile.
 WEAR YOUR WALKING SHOES!
 This particular tour does NOT accommodate driving from location to location.
 If you are unable to walk long distances, please join us for one of our Friday or Saturday tours.
 We apologize for any inconvenience.